- Message from Co-directors

 Selection is based on the quality and relevance of project analysis and tasks to the MBA skill set, and available funding given the number of students requesting support.
 In addition, preference will be given to projects initiated or organized by non-governmental organizations (NGOs), public and nonprofit organizations.

-MBA project team leaders seeking support for their team should contact the Social Enterprise Program as early as possible, and before making travel arrangements for the project.
-Prior to travel, students [including teams staffed on International Development Club (IDC) projects] must demonstrate progress and provide the following information (teams leaders should upload this information to the Projects Wiki):
+MBA project team leaders seeking support for their team should contact the Tamer Center for Social Enterprise as early as possible, and before making travel arrangements for the project.
+Prior to travel, students [including teams staffed on Pangea Advisors projects] must demonstrate progress and provide the following information (teams leaders should upload this information to the Projects Wiki):

 Student team leaders will be notified about the status of their application prior to traveling if the project has been selected for support with the IDCP Travel Fund.

-After completion of travel, and in order to receive funds from the Social Enterprise Program, the following is required by June 1 (no reimbursements for projects in the prior academic year will be processed after this deadline):
+After completion of travel, and in order to receive funds from the Tamer Center for Social Enterprise, the following is required by June 1 (no reimbursements for projects in the prior academic year will be processed after this deadline):

 Team leaders should ensure that all team members who travel submit their expenses at the same time.
 Team leaders must check all documents and paperwork provided by your team members and submit a completed checklist (click here for .xls file) of all the team's members.
 (Missing information from one person's expense paperwork can delay payments for the whole team.)

 The "Travel & Business Expense Report" form (click here for .xls file) should be filled out, with the necessary transport expenses documentation taped to blank sheets of paper.
-Original signed copies are requiredto be delivered or mailed to Uris 203.
+Original signed copies must be delivered or mailed to Uris 2M-9.
 Please DO NOT use any staples or double sided printing—all paperwork will be scanned in to be processed.

 Airfare expense paperwork should be documented in chronological order.
 Receipts should be numbered to match the "Travel & Business Expense Report".
 Please DO NOT use a highlighter.